neondatabase/website/content/docs/introduction/plans.md

 #### Web console

-Neon's easy-to-use web console allows you to manage Neon from a browser.
+Neon's easy-to-use web console allows you to manage Neon from your browser.

 #### Neon CLI